willow-dls/core/README.md

 ## Change Log

+### v0.4.2

+- Added the ability to initialize _any_ labeled element with `Circuit.run()`, not just inputs and outputs.
+This feature was implemented by adding a `CircuitElement.initialize()` method and refactoring the code in `Circuit` so that it can call this method on any elements that have a label, not just inputs and outputs.
+  > ![NOTE]
+  > This change means that Willow now checks all of your element labels and will throw an error if there are duplicates.
+Make sure elements have unique labels.

 ### v0.4.1

 - Fixed an issue with the TypeScript compilation.
 We now generate CommonJS modules for easy use with NodeJS.